manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 In order to be able to build a cluster expansion, it is first necessary to create a :class:`ClusterSpace <icet.ClusterSpace>` object based on a prototype structure.
 When initiating the former, one must also provide cutoffs and a list of elements that should be considered.
+Cutoffs is a list of distances in Ångström, one element per order (pairs, triplets, quadruplets etc.).
+Each element in the list specifies the longest distance allowed between two atoms in the included clusters.

+In the below example, the cluster space will contain all pairs of atoms that are 13.5 Å or closer to each other, all triplets among which the longest distance is 6.0 Å or less, and all quadruplets among which the longest distance is 5.5 Å or less.
+If one wants higher orders (quintuplets etc.), one would simply provide a longer list.

 .. literalinclude:: ../../../../tutorial/basic/1_construct_cluster_expansion.py
    :start-after: # step 2